oscarlai1998/tp/docs/team/fupernova.md

 For the user guide, I added the segments for components I implemented, such as the Help command.
 I also added the segment for Add command.

+I also helped to update the FAQ, design the logo and rephrase the introduction.

 Apart from that, I made many edits to improve grammar, correct spelling and improve the phrasing of the guide to be more audience-centric and beginner-friendly.